How to Grow and Care for Monstera Deliciosa

 Wipe the Leaves of Your Monstera Every Month

-It is important to wipe the big glossy monstera leaves with a damp cloth every so often as dust can settle on the leaves.
-The dust does not necessarily harm the plant as such, but a layer of dust can interfere with photosynthesis and therefore slow the rate of growth.
+Useful tip: It is important to wipe the big glossy monstera leaves with a damp cloth occasionally, as dust can settle on them.
+The dust does not necessarily harm the plant as such, but a layer of dust can interfere with photosynthesis and, therefore, slow the rate of growth.

 How Often to Fertilize Monstera Plants for Optimal Growth